cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `parallelism = 'multiChain'`

-    This method uses the Prefect Parallelism scheme in which multiple MCMC chains are generated independently of each other.
+    This method uses the Perfect Parallelism scheme, in which multiple MCMC chains are generated independently of each other.
 In this case, multiple output MCMC chain files will also be generated.
-The Perfect parallelism is available only in Coarray/MPI-enabled parallel simulations (not in OpenMP or other shared-memory).
+The Perfect parallelism option is available only in Coarray/MPI-enabled parallel simulations (not in OpenMP or other shared-memory).
 However, it can be readily emulated by running multiple independent simulations concurrently in any programming environment.

 +   `parallelism = 'singleChain'`